The-256-Foundation/Ember-One/README.md

 The emberOne/00 is based on the BM1362 from the Bitmain Antminer S19j Pro.
 It should reach about 3.5 TH/s

 ![](doc/render.jpg)

+## Building
+The emberOne/00 _can_ be hand built.
+It's difficult, but you can do it with mininimal equipment and patience.
+Check out these [assembly tips](assembly.md)